vonschau/next-routes/README.md

 - No support for unnamed routes
 - Route can be added only by name, locale and pattern (and optionally page) or options object
 - `Link` and `Router` generate URLs only by route definition (name + params)
-- URLs are prefixed with locale (ie. /en/about)
+- URLs are prefixed with locale (ie. /en/about).
+This feature is optional
 - Routes can have data object (if you generate routes dynamically you can pass custom data there)
 - default RequestHandler set locale and nextRoute properties on request (you can get data with ```req.nextRoute.data```)